uclasystem/VQPy/examples/loitering/README.md

 # Detect people loitering example

-## Setup

-You can follow the instructions [here](../../vqpy/README.md) to prepare your environment for VQPy.
-No other dependency is used.

 ## Run example

-[Video](https://youtu.be/EuLMrUFNRxQ) needs to be downloaded to local before running the example.
+[Video](https://youtu.be/EuLMrUFNRxQ) needs to be downloaded before running the example.

 ### Running as a script

+You can follow the instructions [here](../../README.md#installation) to prepare your environment for VQPy.
+No other dependency is used.

+Then run the script with arguments:

 ```shell
 python VQPy/examples/loitering/main.py